makyo/writing/work/party/a3-breeding-pair.md

 He'd been worried that perhaps it was just him, but he could see others in the crowd tasting the air, lips parted and nostrils flared, letting their senses be tickled.

-As Aaron stood off to the side to talk with Elise, the rest of the partygoers
+As Aaron stood off to the side to talk with Elise, the rest of the partygoers slipped into the room with the Centerpiece.
+Matthew followed their lead, as there seemed to be some rule or pattern being followed, clustering with them around the bound and, now that he was close enough to tell, panting mink.

+Everyone found a way to dote on Erin.
+Some whispered adoring things into her ears, or perhaps they were cruel things.
+Some stroked through fur while others tested at bounds.
+Some teased at the mink's gagged and spread muzzle, and others poked around behind the mink, as the position itself left little to the imagination.

+And Matthew stroked lightly along her flank, fingers combing through fur.
+He felt as though he was walking along some high wire, balancing between some position where he would be overwhelmed by the very urges that drove him to her --- mechanical though they were; he was primed by genetics to react the way that he was --- and the ones that kept him from her.

+And what were those, he wondered?
+Was he saving himself for Joan, perhaps?
+Or wary of some supposed connection between him and Erin?
+He didn't doubt either, once he thought about them.
+He had indeed been thinking of Joan since their encounter at the previous party, but now here was...what?
+Competition?

+As for the connection, he supposed he was worried of becoming attached.
+Attached, enamored, needing.
+He couldn't pin the source of this down; Erin was married to his coworker, was simply an attendee at the party, and yet here was was, worrying.

+*Maybe it's all in my head, mom saying I should settle down with someone like me.
+Maybe physical, instinctual attraction is all it'll take to tie me down, these days,* he mused. *Or maybe swinging's really just that lonely.*

+All this muttering anxiety within him was enough incentive for him to give Erin one last stroke, stand up, and seek out Joan.
+Simple, uncomplicated: that's what the night called for.
+Both were almost certainly out of his league, but heading down that path didn't lead to shattered nerves or self-reproach.

+Thirsty and buzzing, planet-struck, spellbound, he took a brief detour through the kitchen for a sparkling water before wandering around the house, half aroused, searching for the ferret.

-(welcoming speech with bdsm rules, focus on joan. aaron opens door to reveal centerpiece, torn attention and split desires, internal conflict about not being in either erin's league or joan's, tries to go for joan but is rebuffed, left to fawn over erin, turning down others to hold her paws and whisper dirty things, ambiguous whether or not he gets a chance)
+(, tries to go for joan but is rebuffed, left to fawn over erin, turning down others to hold her paws and whisper dirty things, ambiguous whether or not he gets a chance)